1

 Don't overthink it.
 Your gut is close enough.
 We're uncovering a cost you've never isolated.

-About a quarter
+About a quarter of their time

-About half
+About half their time

-Most of it
+Most of their time

 Salary-to-hourly reference ▾